 - We make every effort to address complaints promptly.

 - Remember, we cannot act as your attorney or provide legal advice.

 - The Banking Department will do whatever it can to assist you in resolving your complaint.
 In order for us to assist you, all formal complaints MUST be in writing accompanied by supporting documents detailed below.
 The more complete the information submitted, the faster the situation can be addressed.

 - Briefly summarize in chronological order the events leading up to your complaint.
 Describe in more detail the significant events that occurred.
-Please use the Consumer Complaint Form available in either fillable Word or PDF format.
+Please use the Consumer Complaint Form available in either fillable Word (Consumer Complaint Form ) or PDF (Consumer Complaint Form ) format.
 Select the format which works best for you.